-Wayfinders at Fresno State is an inclusive postsecondary education and residential program for students with intellectual disabilities.
+Wayfinders at Fresno State is an inclusive, postsecondary, independent living program for students with intellectual and developmental disabilities.

 Students in the Wayfinders Program increase their independence by experiencing university life in an age appropriate setting along with their university peers through facilitated and non-facilitated interactions.